picosh/docs/posts/file-uploads.md

 ### What rsync options are supported?

-Because in our golang SSH server we re-implement `rsync`, many options are currently not supported.
+Because in our Go SSH server we re-implement `rsync`, many options are currently not supported.
 For example, `--delete` and `--dry-run` are not supported.
 At this time, the only options we supported are the following: